Holidays

 “We’re not leaving.”

-“Get the hell out of here!
+“Get out of here!
 I don’t have any figgy pudding.”

 “Ok, bring us a figgy pudding and a cup of good cheer then.”